 An occasional feeling of sadness is something we all experience from time to time.
 And it is a perfectly normal response to unsettling life circumstances.
-But if you find yourself frequently feeling low, moody or weepy for days on end, for no apparent reason, it is time to consider the possibility that you suffer from depression.
+But if you find yourself frequently feeling low, moody or weepy for days on end, for no apparent reason, it is time to visit your GP to get checked out for the possibility that you suffer from depression.

 Depression and Anxiety are very serious illnesses that affect not just the emotions but also the physical health of people suffering from it.
-Presently, this debilitating conditions are recognized as the top cause for non-fatal disability among the Australian population and the worst part is that less than half of those affected by it receive the necessary medical care.
+Presently, this debilitating conditions are recognised as the top cause for non-fatal disability among the Australian population and the worst part is that only half of those affected by it may receive the necessary medical care.

-People with depression or anxiety suffer from a chronic lack of energy or the will to do something.
+People with depression or anxiety suffer from a chronic lack of energy or the motivation to do something.
 Often, they lose interest in something they previously enjoyed doing.
-This situation may be the norm in the face of some trying situations such as the loss of a loved one or suffering a major career or relationship setback; however, if this behavior surfaces for no reason at all and persists for a long time, it is an obvious sign of depression.
+This situation may be the norm in the face of some trying situations such as the loss of a loved one or suffering a major career or relationship setback; however, if this behavior surfaces for no reason at all and persists for a long time, it may be a sign of depression.

 Some people with depression withdraw into a shell and cut off contact from their family and friends while others have problems with concentration and managing their emotions, and go from being gloomy to irritable in an unpredictable manner.

-Ayurveda is an ancient Indian system of medicine that seeks to address the root cause of health problems.
-According to this system, the body is made up of three elements or doshas and as long as these remain in a state of balance, the individual is healthy; any imbalance in these elements can lead to health problems of the body as well as the mind.
+If you have been formally diagnosed with depression or anxiety by a medical professional or just started to experince these preliminary symptoms and looking for a natural path to enhance your mental health and wellbeing.
+Ayurveda may be able to help.
+According to this ancient system of health, the body is made up of three elements or doshas and as long as these remain in a state of balance, the individual is healthy; any imbalance in these elements can lead to health problems of the body as well as the mind.

 Ayurveda says that when the kapha element is imbalanced, it causes a change in the proportions of the vata and pitta elements, too and this affects the normal functioning of the nervous system.